 Reprinted with permission from The Jewish Cookbook, by Leah Koenig (Phaidon, 2019)

 1/4 cup extra-virgin olive oil, plus more as needed

 3 large carrots, peeled and cut into chunks

 3 celery stalks, cut into chunks

-1 parsnip, peeled and roughly chopped
+1 large parsnip, peeled and cut into chunks

 2 bay leaves

 1 1/2 tablespoons coarse kosher salt, plus more as needed